Designing Change®

 Designing Sustainability: Minimising Waste Through Strategic Design

 The role of design in minimising existing materials (aka ‘waste’) has never been more important for conscious buyers and environmental responsibility.
+It is estimated that over 80% of all product-related environmental impacts are determined during the design phase of a product1.
 Design decisions made at the early stages of a product or project life cycle have a more profound impact on resource utilisation, existing materials generation, and overall sustainability.
+Ideally, design should start from the end and work its way backwards.

 Here are five tips for strategic design integration: